 The Washington Theological Consortium is one of the most diverse in the country, because we have schools from Roman Catholic, Anglican, mainline Protestant and Evangelical traditions.
 Whatever kind of Christian you meet in your ministry—through pulpit exchanges, shared liturgies, community work, or teaching and youth work—you can have met someone through the Consortium that you might meet in real ministry life.
 You can also sit down in study and common work with people of other faiths, through our growing partnerships with many Associate and Affiliate Members, including the Shalem Institute for Spiritual Formation, Saint Paul’s College, the Graduate School of Islamic and Social Sciences and the Institute for Islamic, Christian and Jewish Studies.

 In the wider Consortium community, our common mission is to fulfill Jesus’ prayer in John 17, “that they may be one”—which he repeats over and over, like a mantra.
 Our unity as Christians rests in the unity between Jesus and his Father, and it can only be completed by the ongoing work of the Spirit.
 This calls for ongoing prayer, celebration of the unity we have in Christ, and an ecumenical imagination that can build our ties in new and lasting ways.
-I invite you to join in this ecumenical journey.
+We invite you to join in this ecumenical journey.
 You see, it just this simple… and just this hard!